Project Name: Stewed Chicken with Onion, Carrots, and Cream

 - 350–400 ml Meat broth or water

-- Tip: If using water, add bouillon.
+- Pro Tip (Efficiency Hack): If using water, add bouillon.
 I use 3 cubes of my homemade strong broth, which I keep frozen in an ice cube tray.

 - 200 ml Heavy cream (min.
 30% fat)